Design & Technology

 Year 9

-In year 9 the students are expected to draw from the previous two years of knowledge and experience to fully research, design and make three projects.
+In Year 9, the students are expected to draw upon their previous learning to fully research, design and make various projects.
+These include:

-Clock Project - The first project has a plastics emphasis.
-Using mainly acrylic and adding on details with vinyl plastic, giving them the opportunity to independently use a CNC machine to cut the vinyl into intricate shapes to a professional standard.
+Clock Project: This project focuses on the use of plastic in design, using mainly acrylic and vinyl plastic for added detail.
+The students independently use a CNC machine to cut the vinyl into intricate shapes to a professional standard.

 GCSE